balenaltd/handbook/On-call-rotation-primer.md

 Recommended reading *as preparation for taking on-call duties*

-- Jellyfish FAQs, filter by `topic is devops`: https://jel.ly.fish/view-all-faqs
+- Jellyfish FAQs, filter by `topic is devops`.
+We recommend saving the filtered list as a view: https://jel.ly.fish/view-all-faqs

 ### 5. SSH access